 Why People Choose this Railway

 This Helsinki to St. Petersburg train caters to the requirements of the modern luxury and business traveler.
 Whereas comfortable seats are reserved for business and first class on an airplane, the high-speed train from Helsinki to St Petersburg maintains comfortable seating for all its passengers, with a little extra legroom for those going first class.
 Wi-fi is available onboard for any laptop user with a need to stay connected online, and there is even a children’s area for little ones to play.
 Food is served in a dining coach for the duration of the ride, except in the customs surveillance zone between Vyborg, Russia, and Vainikkala, Finland.
 The Allegro train cabins are kept impeccably clean, with all accommodations well-maintained.
-Once you book train tickets for Allegro and arrive to the station, you will have to go through an automatic check-in procedure, much like you would see at any airport.
-Booking online can be done with greatest convenience, and boarding simply requires a passport - the number is recorded at the time the passenger places the reservation.
+Once you book train tickets for Allegro and arrive at the station, you will have to go through an automatic check-in procedure, much like you would see at an airport.
+Booking online can be done with the greatest convenience, and boarding simply requires a passport - the number is recorded at the time the passenger places the reservation.